-LPHA must facilitate efforts, including by partnering with OHA-funded CBOs and other community resources to link individuals needing isolation supports such as housing and food.
-The LPHA will utilize existing resources when possible such as covered Case management benefits, WIC benefits, etc.
+As resources allow and within the context of current COVID-19 Investigative Guidelines, LPHA must facilitate efforts, including partnering with community resources to link individuals needing isolation supports such as housing and food.
+The LPHA will utilize existing resources when possible, such as covered Case management benefits, WIC benefits, etc.